DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/data-binding.md

 <a href="https://youtu.be/VvRNwXgrrgM"><img src="/images/blog/data-binding/ringo.png" width="200px" target="_blank"></a>

-As a reminder, you can find a fully working project on my [GitHub](https://github.com/DaveStaudenmaier/data-binding)
+## Conclusion

+We have used all of the different types of data binding Angular provides in our little app that you can find on my [GitHub](https://github.com/DaveStaudenmaier/data-binding).

 Feel free to contact me at [dave@dev-reboot.com](mailto:dave@dev-reboot.com) if you have any questions or comments.